Horse racing: South Korea

 Horse racing in South Korea dates back to May 1898, when a foreign language institute run by the government included a donkey race in its athletic rally.
 However, it wasn't until the 1920s that modern horse racing involving betting developed.
 The nation's first authorised club, the Chosun Racing Club, was established in 1922 and a year later, the pari-mutuel betting system was officially adopted for the first time.

 The Korean War disrupted the development of horse racing in the country, but after the Seoul Olympics in 1988, the Olympic Equestrian Park was converted into racing facilities named Seoul Race Park, which helped the sport to develop again.

+Thailand

+The first horse race in Thailand took place in 1897, following King Chulalongkorn's visit to Europe.
+Racecourses were soon established in exclusive sports clubs, most notably the Royal Bangkok Sports Club (RBSC), founded in 1901.
+Royal Turf Club of Thailand followed in 1916.
+Betting on horse races is one of the few legal forms of gambling in Thailand.

+The sport became highly popular during the mid-twentieth century but has largely declined since then.

 Turkey

+Horses have played an important role in Turks' lives throughout history, highlighted by a 2000 year old inscription detailing rules of horseracing, and the hippodrome of Constantinople built in AD 203.
+During the Ottoman Empire in the 16th century, cross-country races of about 15 miles were run.

-Horses have been an important role in Turks' lives throughout history.
-After the modern Republic Of Turkey was established in 1923 by Mustafa Kemal Atatürk, the number of breeding and racing Arabian and thoroughbred racehorses accelerated rapidly especially after the beginning of the 1930s.
+The first modern horse racing dates to 1856 in İzmir.
+After the Republic of Turkey was established in 1923 by Mustafa Kemal Atatürk, the number of breeding and racing Arabian and Thoroughbred racehorses accelerated rapidly, especially after the beginning of the 1930s.
 The Jockey Club of Turkey, founded in 1950, was the turning point of both the Turkish breeding and racing industries.